Kidney Transplant

-A kidney transplant is an operation to place a healthy (donor) kidney in your body to perform the functions when your own diseased kidneys can no longer perform.
+A kidney transplant is an operation to place a healthy (donor) kidney in your body to do the work your own diseased kidneys can no longer do.

 Kidney transplantation is considered the best treatment for many people with severe CKD because quality of life and survival are often better than in people who use dialysis.
 However, there is a shortage of organs available for donation.
 Many people who are candidates for kidney transplantation are put on a transplant waiting list and require dialysis until an organ is available.